dylanbest15/Progressive-Budget/README.md

 # Progressive-Budget
 This app utilizes an Express server with a MongoDB database to allow the user to track their budget.
-They can add or subtract funds from their budget and a graph will autoatically update to show their transactions over time.
+They can add or subtract funds from their budget and a graph will automatically update to show their transactions over time.
 In addition, this app utilizes a manifest.webmanifest, serviceworker.js, and an IndexedDB in order to completely function in an offline environment as a Progressive Web App.
 When offline, the user's transactions will be stored in the IndexedDB and the MongoDB will be automatically updated once the user returns online.

 ## Built With
 - <a href="https://www.npmjs.com/package/express">Express NPM</a>